The Case: Unwell Diabetic Cat After Boarding

 Barak Benaryeh, DVM, DABVP

-Diabetic ketoacidosis (DKA) is a disease state that every general practitioner will encounter.
-This cat’s DKA was likely brought on by the boarding episode, which may have triggered a bout of pancreatitis.
-The practitioners did a very good job of quickly identifying the problem and instituting appropriate treatment.
-The case serves as a reminder and cautionary tale about our boarding patients: it does not take much for patients with diabetes to destabilize.
-It is also a good review for treating both pancreatitis and diabetic ketoacidosis.
+DKA is a disease state that every clinician will encounter.
+This cat’s DKA was likely brought on by the boarding episode, which may have triggered pancreatitis.
+The clinician’s did a very good job of quickly identifying the problem and instituting appropriate treatment.
+This case serves as a reminder and cautionary tale about boarding patients: it does not take much for patients with diabetes to destabilize.
+It is also a good review for treating both pancreatitis and DKA.

 Cats & Boarding

-People often choose to entrust their diabetic cats to a boarding facility connected to a veterinary hospital so that they can be properly managed should any complications arise.
-All boarding facilities should have a monitoring system in place for recording appetite, urination, defecation, and general attitude.
+Pet owners of diabetic cats often choose a boarding facility connected to a veterinary hospital for proper management of any complications.
+All boarding facilities should have a monitoring system in place for recording appetite, urination, defecation, and general behavior.
 If glucose levels are not being monitored, there is no way to know if appropriate insulin levels are being administered.
-Blood glucose should be measured just prior to insulin administration during the first day or two of boarding, which will provide an idea of whether the dose needs to be adjusted without requiring an entire curve.
-It is by no means definitive, but if readings are exceedingly high or low, the cat's stress may be having a significant effect and more careful monitoring is needed.
+Blood glucose should be measured just prior to insulin administration during the first 1 to 2 days of boarding, as this will provide an idea of whether the dose should be adjusted without requiring an entire curve.
+These readings are not definitive; however, if readings are exceedingly high or low, stress may be having a significant effect, and more careful monitoring is needed.

 Diabetic Ketoacidosis: Treatment

-The clinicians used an intramuscular (IM) insulin protocol.
-There have been some studies comparing the IM route to an intravenous constant rate infusion (CRI).1,2 Both are considered appropriate methods, although clinician preferences and comfort levels vary between them.
-In more critical cases, there is likely a benefit to using an insulin CRI though to my knowledge there are no studies that address this issue specifically.
-The cat in question was relatively stable, and using the IM protocol was clearly effective.
+The clinicians used an intramuscular insulin protocol.
+Some studies have compared the IM route to an IV CRI.1,2 Both routes are considered appropriate methods, but clinician preference and comfort level vary.
+In critical cases, there is likely a benefit to using an insulin CRI, but there are no studies to my knowledge that address this issue specifically.
+This cat was relatively stable, and using the IM protocol was effective.

-Insulin therapy appears to have been instituted immediately.
-It is generally safer to delay insulin therapy by 4 to 6 hours when managing diabetic ketoacidosis, until after fluid therapy has been instituted.
-Insulin administration can trigger movement of glucose and water from the intravascular to the intracellular space and, if instituted too quickly, can potentially lead to further complications such as shock.2
+Insulin therapy appears to have been administered immediately.
+For management of DKA, delaying insulin therapy—by 4 to 6 hours—until after fluid therapy has been instituted is generally safer.
+Insulin administration can trigger movement of glucose and water from the intravascular to the intracellular space and can potentially lead to further complications (eg, shock) if instituted too quickly.2

 Feline Pancreatitis

-A presumptive additional diagnosis here, made on the basis of pain in the cranial abdomen, was pancreatitis, and it is common among cats with DKA to have concurrent or predisposing illnesses.3 We are not given the values for any of the pancreatic enzymes.
-Whether the values were normal or elevated, however, does not rule in or out the possibility of pancreatitis.
-An abdominal ultrasound (although also not completely reliable) would have been a helpful test in determining a diagnosis.
-Ultimately, diagnosing feline pancreatitis is difficult.
+In this case, pancreatitis was a presumptive additional diagnosis on the basis of pain in the cranial abdomen.
+Cats with DKA commonly have concurrent or predisposing illnesses.3 Pancreatic enzyme values were not included here; however, whether the values were normal or elevated does not rule in or out the possibility of pancreatitis.
+Abdominal ultrasonography (although also not completely reliable) would have been a helpful test in determining a diagnosis.
+Diagnosing feline pancreatitis is difficult.
 Instituting treatment based on suspicion, as was done in this case, is often the only option.

 The Specialist’s Opinion